mlafeldt/camplight/README.md

 Installation
 ------------

-Camplight requires [Requests].
-[This page][Requests-install] explains how to install it.

-Camplight itself can be installed via `setup.py`:
+The easiest way to install Camplight and its dependencies:

+    $ pip install camplight

+Alternatively, you can install it from source:

     $ git clone git://github.com/mlafeldt/camplight.git
     $ cd camplight/
     $ python setup.py install

-Alternatively, you can use pip:

-    $ pip install git+git://github.com/mlafeldt/camplight.git
+(Note that Camplight requires [Requests].)

 API Usage